BROADSoftware/HADeploy/docsite/docs/plugins_reference/kafka/kafka_topics.md

 If `hdfs_relay` does not contains a `broker_id_map`, then the first partition (#0) will have two replicas, placed on brokers of id 1 and 2.

-> NB: Recent version of Kafka introduced a 'Rack awarness' capability which ensure a good distribution of replica amongs several racks.
+> NB: Recent version of Kafka introduced a 'Rack awareness' capability which ensure a good distribution of replica amongst several racks.
 This explicit partition assignment may now be used only on very specifics cases.

 > NB: Partition re-assignment on topic modification is not supported.
 One may use the kafka provided partition reassignment tool (kafka-reassign-partitions.sh) for this.